d12frosted/elpa-mirror/gnu/denote-readme.txt

   • a prompt is asked once for the `KEYWORDS' field and the input is applied to all file names;

-  • if the file is recognized as a Denote note, its front matter is rewritten to include the new keywords.
+  • if the file is recognized as a Denote note, this command adds or rewrites front matter to include the new keywords.
 A confirmation to carry out this step is performed once at the outset.
 Note that the affected buffers are not saved.
 The user can thus check them to confirm that the new front matter does not cause any problems (e.g. with the command `diff-buffer-with-file').
 Multiple buffers can be saved with `save-some-buffers' (read its doc string).

-  The command `denote-dired-rename-marked-files-and-add-front-matters'
-  is like `denote-dired-rename-marked-files' but also adds front matter.
-  The additon of front matter takes place only if the file has the appropriate file type extension (per the user option `denote-file-type').
+The addition of front matter takes place only if the given file has the appropriate file type extension (per the user option `denote-file-type').

-  Buffers are not saved.
-The user can thus check them to confirm that the new front matter does not cause any problems (e.g. by invoking the command `diff-buffer-with-file').

-  Multiple buffers can be saved with `save-some-buffers' (read its doc string).
+4.3 Rename a single file based on its front matter ──────────────────────────────────────────────────

+  In the previous section, we covered the more general mechanism of the command `denote-rename-file' ([Rename a single file]).
+There is also a way to have the same outcome by making Denote read the data in the current file’s front matter and use it to construct/update the file name.
+The command for this is `denote-rename-file-using-front-matter'.
+It is only relevant for files that (i) are among the supported file types, per `denote-file-type', and (ii) have the requisite front matter in place.

+  Suppose you have an `.org' file with this front matter ([Front matter]):

+  ┌────
+  │ #+title:      My sample note file
+  │ #+date:       [2022-08-05 Fri 13:10]
+  │ #+filetags:   :testing:
+  │ #+identifier: 20220805T131044
+  └────

+  Its file name reflects this information:

+  ┌────
+  │ 20220805T131044--my-sample-note-file__testing.org
+  └────

+  You want to change its title and keywords manually, so you modify it
+  thus:

+  ┌────
+  │ #+title:      My modified sample note file
+  │ #+date:       [2022-08-05 Fri 13:10]
+  │ #+filetags:   :testing:denote:emacs:
+  │ #+identifier: 20220805T131044
+  └────

+  The file name still shows the old title and keywords.
+So after saving the buffer, you invoke `denote-rename-file-using-front-matter' and it updates the file name to:

+  ┌────
+  │ 20220805T131044--my-modified-sample-note-file__testing_denote_emacs.org
+  └────

+  The renaming is subject to a “yes or no” prompt that shows the old and new names, just so the user is certain about the change.

+  The identifier of the file, if any, is never modified even if it is edited in the front matter: Denote considers the file name to be the source of truth in this case, to avoid potential breakage with typos and the like.

+[Rename a single file] See section 4.1

+[Front matter] See section 6

+4.4 Rename multiple files based on their front matter ─────────────────────────────────────────────────────

+  As already noted, Denote can rename a file based on the data in its front matter ([Rename a single file based on its front matter]).
+The command `denote-dired-rename-marked-files-using-front-matter' extends this principle to a batch operation which applies to all marked files in Dired.

+  Marked files must count as notes for the purposes of Denote, which means that they at least have an identifier in their file name and use a supported file type, per `denote-file-type'.
+Files that do not meet this criterion are ignored.

+  The operation does the following:

+  • the title in the front matter becomes the `TITLE' component of the file name ([The file-naming scheme]);

+  • the keywords in the front matter are used for the `KEYWORDS' component of the file name and are processed accordingly, if needed;

+  • the identifier remains unchanged in the file name even if it is modified in the front matter (this is done to avoid breakage caused by typos and the like).

+  NOTE that files must be saved, because Denote reads from the underlying file, not a modified buffer (this is done to avoid potential mistakes).
+The return value of a modified buffer is the one prior to the modification, i.e. the one already written on disk.

+  This command is useful for synchronizing multiple file names with their respective front matter.

+[Rename a single file based on its front matter] See section 4.3

+[The file-naming scheme] See section 5

 5 The file-naming scheme